SkiFire13/master-thesis-presentation/presentation.typ

 #slide(title: [#h(1em)Improvements])[
   - Computing play profiles when expanding vertices

-  - Expansion scheme with better upper bound
+  - Expansion scheme with upper bound on number of iterations

-  - Graph simplification
+  - Graph simplification to remove vertices with determined winner ]
-]

 #new-section[Implementation]